CheckoutFinland/psp-api/docs/migration-guide.md

   * Merchant authentication info in the [payment payload](https://checkoutfinland.github.io/legacy-api/#payment)
   * Signature calculation with form values in specific order joined with `+`, not all data included
   * Response either an XML document or HTTP redirect to hostead payment gateway
-  * Checkout Finland issued payment ID was an integer
+  * Payment API issued payment ID was an integer
   * Payload for shop-in-shop payments completely different from normal payment
   * Error replies were HTML pages with limited information on how to fix the problem
 * New API payments are initialized with a JSON POST to `https://api.checkout.fi/payments`